firehawkvfx/firehawk/README.md

 ## Terraform - taint

-If you make changes to your infrastructure that you want to recover from, a good way to replace resources is something like this...  lets say I want to destroy my openvpn instance and start over
+If you make changes to your infrastructure that you want to recover from, a good way to replace resources is something like this...  lets say I just moved to a different network that has a different subnet, or my local IP changes for openfirehawkserver.  its easy to to destroy my openvpn instance and start over

     terraform taint -module vpc.vpn.openvpn aws_instance.openvpn